-Our executive compensation program is grounded in the principle that compensation should be highly dependent upon long-term shareholder returns.
+Our executive compensation program is grounded in the principle that compensation should be highly dependent on long-term shareholder returns.
 This key tenet of our compensation philosophy has driven the unique design of our program for many years and has enabled our executive leadership team to remain solidly focused on long-term performance.
-Watsco's entry into the HVAC/R distribution industry began in 1989, and, over the last 30 years, we have generated an 18% compounded annual growth rate for total shareholder return.
+Watsco's entry into the HVAC/R distribution industry began in 1989 and, since that time, we have generated an 18% compounded annual growth rate of total shareholder return.